 This approach enables flexible content review by assigning risk levels.
 It can be seamlessly integrated into larger systems to automatically filter content or flag comments for manual review based on assessed risk levels.
 For example, when executing this code, comments Delete this post now or you better hide.
 I am coming after you and your family.

 Identified as high risk due to its hazardous threat.
-Instead, the comment Stay away from the 5G cellphones!!!!
+Instead, the comment Stay away from the 5G cellphones!!
 They are using 5G to control you.

 Classified as medium risk.